Greater Winnipeg Water District Aqueduct: Planning and construction

 The engineering report was adopted by the Administration Board of the Greater Winnipeg Water District on 6 September 1913.
 A by-law was passed to raise the sum of $13,500,000 for the project by the issue and sale of debentures.
 The plan was put to Winnipeg voters on 1 October 1913 and was approved by a vote of 2,951 in favour and 90 against.

+As Shoal Lake is connected with, and is part of, the trans-boundary Lake of the Woods watershed, approval was required from the International Joint Commission which administered the 1909 Boundary Waters Treaty between the United States and Canada.

 The project was carried out as outlined in the engineering report with the addition of a 250 million gallon reservoir at Deacon (about eight miles east of St. Boniface), a second 5-foot 6-inch pressure pipe from Deacon to the Red River, and a booster pumping station on the east bank of the Red River capable of delivering 50 million gallons per day to the reservoirs at McPhillips Street.

 Surveying along the route of the aqueduct began in 1913 and construction commenced on 1 March 1914.
 The first work to be undertaken was the building of a 110 mi railway, including siding and spurs, a telephone line, clearing and fencing of the right-of-way, and completion of the Falcon River diversion.
 Construction of the aqueduct began in May 1915 and was virtually completed by the end of 1918.

+The Falcon River dam was constructed to divert discoloured water from the Falcon River through the newly created lake at the west end of Indian Bay and a channel was dug to convey this water to Snowshoe Bay, away from the aqueduct inlet.